Coffee Beans Support Thailand Orphanage

 Not Tentmaking, but Coffee-Making

 We read in the New Testament that Paul was a tentmaker (Acts 18:3).
-He did what he could to support his own ministry by using his trade.
-Arlung has modeled Paul in that he’s found a way to help support his own ministry, CFPM, by diving into a profitable trade.
+He at least once did what he could to support his own ministry by using his trade.
+Arlang has found a way to help support his own ministry, CFPM, by diving into a profitable trade.

 What an amazing way to support the ministry while helping the kids learn about business and also teach them a trade.